Homer Alone: Cultural references

 The title is a play on Home Alone (1990); David Stern's brother Daniel had starred in the movie as one of the main antagonists.
+A scene in the episode where Homer screams with his hands on his cheeks is also a reference to Home Alone where the eight year old Kevin McCallister (Macaulay Culkin) screams with his hands on his cheeks.
 The opening where Homer chases Bart is a reference to the Warner Bros./Chuck Jones Wile E. Coyote and Road Runner cartoons.
 The scene freezes, during which Bart and Homer's scientific names are given as Brat'us Don'thaveacow'us and Homo Neanderthal'us respectively.
 The background in the sequence references the Hanna–Barbera tradition of using backgrounds over and over and making it look like there is an "endless living room".
 The scene where Marge is booked in prison references the Coen brothers film Raising Arizona.

 The song that plays while Homer is on hold on the missing child hotline is "Baby Come Back" by Player.
 One of the films available at Rancho Relaxo is Thelma and Louise, which Marge watches.
 "Homer Alone" is the first episode of The Simpsons that shows Patty's and Selma's fondness for MacGyver, and Selma says "Richard Dean Anderson will be in my dreams tonight."